linuxmint/doc-user-guide/docs/upgrade-to-mint-20.rst

 From the live session, launch `Boot Repair` and use it to fix the boot sequence.

-If this doesn't work, boot from the live Linux Mint iso again, and launch `Timeshift`.
+If this doesn't work, boot from the live Linux Mint ISO again, and launch `Timeshift`.

 Timeshift is able to scan your drives from the live session and restore your snapshot from there.